n43/react-pannable/packages/pannable/docs/pad.md

 #### `onContentResize`?: (evt: [PadEvent](#padevent--contentoffset-point-contentvelocity-point-size-size-contentsize-size-dragging-boolean-decelerating-boolean-)) => void

-Calls when the content resizes.
+Calls when changes the size of the content.

 ## APIs